If you like glassy lakes, remote red huts and eye-bulging mountain views then you’ll want to pay a visit to Mueller.

 20 minutes along the ridge from there and you’re at the hut.
 Take your boots off, crack open a cold one (if you brought one) and sit out on the deck taking it all in.

-If you’ve booked in, you can stay the night on simple bunks (you have to bring all your sleeping bags etc. with you).
+If you’ve booked in, you can stay the night on simple bunks (you have to bring all your sleeping bags and gear with you).
 Then savour a hot meal you’ve cooked on the gas stoves provided.
 You can lie in bed listening to the distant crashes of glaciers cracking and tumbling down the slopes around you.
 It probably won’t be the best night’s sleep you’ve ever had but its undoubtedly one of the most memorable.

 - If you’re booked in to stay the night then sleeping bag, torch, toilet paper, food and that sort of thing (a bottle of wine or a few beers don’t go amiss).